nixcloud/tour_of_nix/README.md

 until that happens you can request the source code via email from us which currently is a 300mb git repository in a very unusable state. this is also the reason why we didn't upload it yet.

-## electron
-with electron we can create a native executable so that one can use `nix-env` to install the tour locally.

-manually invoking it:

-    nix-shell
-    electron electron-main.js

-install it:

-    nix-env -f default.nix -A nix-tour

 # license